coderefinery/presentations/talk.md

 - Stakeholders and funding bodies like numbers and success stories but these can be difficult to quantify in workshops
 - We have team members with 25% or less involvement: tricky both for management and the team member
 - Team members have to report to partially disjoint stakeholders
+- With all the firefighting that we have to do in many projects there is no time left to do long-term lesson development

 ---